Anchorsify/Anchorsify.github.io/_summons/Feline.md

 Survival: +5

 **Devoted**
 Your cat trains (sort of) hard to remain a valuable ally in combat!
 As your XP increases, so does its performance.
 The bonus movement speed is calculated to one decimal point (as is its increased damage bonus, as usual).
 The bonus to skill rolls only applies to skills the cat already has.

-Accuracy, Dodge, Parry: (XP/200) Damage Bonus: (XP/500) Skill Rolls: (XP/250) Movement Speed: +(XP/1000) yards per IC Vitality: (XP/100)*10
+ - Accuracy, Dodge, Parry: (XP/200)
+ - Damage Bonus: (XP/500)
+ - Movement Speed: +(XP/1000) yards per IC
+ - Skill Rolls: (XP/250)
+ - Vitality: (XP/100)*10

 **Independent**
 Your ninja cat can act on its own.
 It does not require you to spend AP for it to take actions unless the action itself specifies that it does.